 Affiliate marketing is about connecting your readers with products that will make their life easier; at least, that's what affiliate marketing is to me.

 Put the work in to find some solid affiliates that pay better than Amazon does.
 In my course, I talk about finding your “golden goose” – that's the magic behind making a lot more money with affiliates.
-A golden goose is an affiliate program that pays you a nice chunk of change – even better if it's recurring revenue, like I found with AI products like Jarvis.
+A golden goose is an affiliate program that pays you a nice chunk of change – even better if it's recurring revenue, like I found with AI products like Jasper.

 The products you sell